Lincoln Navigator: Fourth generation (2018)

 On April 12, 2017, the fourth-generation 2018 Lincoln Navigator was introduced at the 2017 New York Auto Show.
 As with previous generations, the fourth-generation remains the Lincoln counterpart of the Ford Expedition, offered in both a standard and long-wheelbase configuration (Lincoln Navigator L).
 As before, both two and four-wheel drive versions are offered.

 The fourth-generation marked a significant shift in the exterior styling of the Navigator, as it adopted styling features of the 2017 Lincoln Continental.
 In another major shift, the model line adopted aluminum body construction.

 Lincoln refreshed the Navigator for the 2022 model year which was unveiled in August 2021.
-This added certain features such as a larger center touchscreen at 13 inches along with BlueCruise which was a semiautonomous driver assist system.
+This added certain features such as a larger 13-inch center touchscreen along with BlueCruise, a semiautonomous driver assist system.